shixianc/zebra-tester-poc/README.md

 	- [Linux](http://zebrascriptingtools.apicasystems.com/download/zst-0.5.5.deb)

-To submit your answers:

-1. Fork this repo.
-2. Add your notes and answers to **answers.md**
-3. Commit as much as needed to support your answers.
-4. Submit a pull request.

-Important: Set the repository as Private (under Repo Settings > Danger Zone > Make Private) and add user ApicaSolutionsEngineering as a collaborator for the Apica repo.
-Commit your completed scripts under the newly created repo.

-Use screenshots, gifs, videos!
-Any sort of creativity or interesting formats are totally welcome in presenting your solutions.
-However, please keep your content organized and professionally formatted.

 ## The Exercise - Part 1 API Investigation

 - Using your Browser's Development Tools, bring up the Network tab.
 Ensure the record light is on and load any web page.
-Find a microservice call.
+Find an API call made by the browser.
 - Copy the request and response into your **answers.md**

 **Questions:**